johnfmorton/bespoken-audio-player/DOCUMENTATION.md

 ## Events

+Playlists are zero-based indexes.
+That means the first track index is 0, and the second track index is 1.

 - **`play`**: Fired when playback starts.
+  - `event.detail`: { trackIndex }
+  - trackIndex: the index of the current track
 - **`pause`**: Fired when playback is paused.
+  - `event.detail`: { trackIndex }
+  - trackIndex: the index of the current track
 - **`ended`**: Fired when the track ends.
+  - `event.detail`: { trackIndex }
+  - trackIndex: the index of the current track
 - **`trackChange`**: Fired when the current track changes.
-This event includes the new track index, `currentTrackIndex`, and the `track` itself.
+  - `event.detail`: { currentTrackIndex, prevTrackIndex }
+  - currentTrackIndex: the index of the current track
+  - prevTrackIndex: the index of the previous track
 - **`error`**: Fired when an error occurs during playback.
-This event includes:•
+  - `event.detail`: { code, message, mediaError, trackIndex, track }
   - code: The error code from MediaError.code.
   - message: A descriptive error message.
   - mediaError: The original MediaError object.
   - trackIndex: The index of the track that caused the error.
   - track: The track object ({ src, title }) that caused the error.

 ```javascript
 const player = document.querySelector('bespoken-audio-player');